 And he was especially talented in talking.
 I observed him a lot in my free time.
 I saw his posts in social media about God and stuff and I was always asking in the back of my mind, ‘what’s he talking about?’ .

-Then one day I had a fight with a classmate.
+One day, I had a fight with a classmate.
 She asked me to help her out with a question on scouting class.
 I was very stressed that time so I said out of the blue, “Don’t copy me”.
 She received it negatively because she started crying.
 It was a bad call because my whole batch witnessed it.
 I already had a bad reputation years before; being a loner with anger issues.
 So what happened was so humiliating.
-Then this girl who was her friend didn’t want to choose sides and tried to reconcile the fight into forgiveness.
+Then, this girl who was her friend didn’t want to choose sides and tried to reconcile the fight into forgiveness.
 I was still so down by then.

 So down that on dismissal while everyone was downstairs trying to resume normally, I went upstairs all the way to the 4th floor bathroom.

 I was crying really badly and felt so sorry and angry at myself.
 Then I had conversations on my head.
 Conversations like “this is really it, there is no hope for me”.
-I wanted to hang myself badly with the belt I had on.
+I wanted to commit suicide badly by hanging myself with the belt I had on.
 I was reluctantly afraid to do it but being emotionally conflicted, I tried and got scared.
 Then something unexpected happened.

 I heard a voice that went, “Stop this.
 Your life is a gift.”